 4) Practise mindful meditation

-Anything that soothes you and makes it easier to address stressful issues in your daily life can help you to sleep better.
-Note that this doesn’t refer to damaging behaviours such as drinking alcohol or taking illegal drugs to cope with the situation.
+Anything that soothes you and makes it easier to address stressful issues in your daily life can help you sleep better.
+Note that this doesn’t refer to damaging behaviours such as drinking alcohol or taking illegal drugs to cope with it.